simpledynamics/seecret_app/README.md

 There is no build.
 Just copy the contents of the [src/main/resources/public](src/main/resources/public) to your web server as is.
 To read more about hosting Seecret yourself, go to [https://www.seecret.net/mirror.html](https://www.seecret.net/mirror.html)

 ## Deployment
 The app authenticates the user to Twitter via Oauth.io.
-Contact us to add your url to our Oauth.io account, or set up your own and put your key value in src/main/resources/public/js/oauthio_key.js.
+Contact us to add your url to our Oauth.io account.
 You can run on localhost as well.

 There is also a [Spring Boot](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#using-boot-running-your-application) deployment wrapper you can use to run the application locally.
 Just run `./gradlew bootRun` and load [http://localhost](http://localhost)